A 9-dimensional family of K3 surfaces with finite dimensional motive: Preliminaries

 where $g$ is a homogeneous polynomial of degree 3.
 Then $Y$ has finite-dimensional motive, in the sense of Kimura \cite{Kim}. \end{theorem}

 \begin{proof} This is Theorem 3.1 of \cite{cubic}.
 The argument consists in showcasing an embedding of motives

 where $E$ is an elliptic curve, and $Z$ is the cubic fivefold of equation

-Since $Z$ has finite-dimensional motive, and $E$ is a curve, this implies the finite-dimensionality of the motive of $Y$.
+Since $Z$ has finite-dimensional motive (by Remark \ref{examples}), and $E$ is a curve, this implies the finite-dimensionality of the motive of $Y$.
 Remark that a similar construction in cohomology was studied by van Geemen and Izadi \cite{vGI}.

 \end{proof}

 \begin{theorem}[Laterveer \cite{22}] Let $Y\subset\PP^{n+1}$ be a smooth cubic hypersurface, and let $F=F(Y)$ be the Fano variety of lines contained in $Y$.
 There is a relation of Chow motives